 Below is a VERY general guideline and will depend completely on your child and your judgement.
 You, ultimately, take full responsibility for whether your child is competent and mature enough to handle sharp objects.
 I am writing this article to give you confidence not to wait too long, nor to give your child a knife too early.
 Did you know there is a pre-school in Denmark who teaches students knife skills?

 A good general age range for supervised knife use is somewhere between 5 and 7 years old.
 Buy a first time knife, explain how to properly use a knife, and only let them use the knife while you are instructing and watching carefully.
-This period may last several years before you are comfortable with their decision making skills and their dexterity.
+This period may last a couple months, or several years before you are comfortable with their decision making skills and their dexterity.
 Some experts suggest introducing knives at even earlier ages.
 Take a look at this NPR article on Kids with Cooking Knives.
 Cooking is an excellent way to begin knife training.
 Start with a butter knife, and move your way up.

 Then somewhere between 7 and 9 they might be ready to own their own knife.
 I really cannot emphasize enough that every child is different.
 Some may not be ready for unsupervised use until as late as 12, and sometimes even later than that.
 You will have to have to make the call on that.
 If you have not been instructing your child how to use a knife for a while, they may not be ready for one of their own.

 One mistake I see made is some parents think, “Tim’s older brother was mature enough for a knife by 8 years old.
 Now that Tim is 8, he is also ready for a knife.”
-This is not always the case, even siblings who grow up in the same household mature at different rates, and it is very important to think about your children individually when it comes to something potentially dangerous like knives.
+This is not always the case.
+Even siblings who grow up in the same household mature at different rates, and it is very important to think about your children individually when it comes to something potentially dangerous like knives.

 Be sure to balance safety and a little freedom.
 It is my opinion that if you didn’t need band aids growing up, you did not have much of a childhood.
 Nothing will make a knife completely safe.
 Knives are sharp objects, and are designed to cut things.
 By the very nature of the thing, they are dangerous.
 The important thing is to teach proper use.